ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_23/index.md

 - Late Policy:
 If you submit within 8 hours (a grace period) after the due date, there is no penalty.
-If you submit within 24 hours after the due date, you loss 33% scores.
+If you submit within 24 hours after the due date, you lose 33% scores.
 If you submit within 48 hours after the due date, you lose 66% scores.
-If you are not able to submit within 48 hours after the due date, you loss all scores.
+If you are not able to submit within 48 hours after the due date, you lose all scores.
 No exception will be made unless a doctor's note is provided.
 - Regrading Policy: For every assignment, one regrading request is allowed.
 I will regrade the **entire** assignment and there is no guarantee that the score will not decrease.